-Translation tips | Blog | sa¹ú¼Ê´«Ã½ (STP) /category/translation-tips/ Nordic translation specialists Thu, 03 Feb 2022 15:37:06 +0000 en-GB hourly 1 Technically, that’s incorrect: avoiding the pitfalls of technical translation /technically-thats-incorrect-avoiding-the-pitfalls-of-technical-translation/ Thu, 14 Jan 2021 11:24:22 +0000 /?p=27634 “The difference between the right word and the almost right word is really a large matter — it’s the difference between lightning and a lightning bug.†— Mark Twain It can be easy to think of the translation of engineering and technical texts as cut and dry, with words pumped out by machine translation software ...
+Translation tips | Blog | sa国际传媒 (STP) /category/translation-tips/ Nordic translation specialists Mon, 01 Jun 2026 10:24:59 +0000 en-GB hourly 1 Technically, that鈥檚 incorrect: avoiding the pitfalls of technical translation /technical-translation-accuracy/ Mon, 01 Jun 2026 08:24:22 +0000 /?p=27634 It can be easy to think of the translation of engineering and technical texts as cut and dry, with words pumped out by machine translation software like sweets out of a factory, each as perfect as the last, with no need for further thought.
+But technical translation accuracy requires specialised training, prior experience and an ...

-The post Technically, that’s incorrect: avoiding the pitfalls of technical translation appeared first on sa¹ú¼Ê´«Ã½.
+The post Technically, that鈥檚 incorrect: avoiding the pitfalls of technical translation appeared first on sa国际传媒.

 ]]>

 It can be easy to think of the translation of engineering and technical texts as cut and dry, with words pumped out by machine translation software like sweets out of a factory, each as perfect as the last, with no need for further thought.
+But technical translation accuracy requires specialised training, prior experience and an understanding of the surrounding context, which can have a profound impact on how the end user interacts with your content and ultimately your brand.

 Considering that the translation product can be an operating manual or even a safety manual, badly translated terms and unclear instructions can drastically alter the way the product or service is perceived.
 An otherwise satisfied customer will become frustrated, grappling with a piece of machinery or software product as they attempt to puzzle out the meaning of the text.

 One and the same word form can have different meanings in different areas of science and engineering.
 A specific term will therefore be different depending on its context of use and may result in a nonsensical translation.
-At the very least, this can culminate in a lower NPS () and mean that instead of waxing lyrical about a product to friends and colleagues, the dissatisfied end user is likely to damage your brand’s reputation by negative word of mouth.
+At the very least, this can result in a lower NPS () and mean that instead of waxing lyrical about a product to friends and colleagues, the dissatisfied end user is likely to damage your brand鈥檚 reputation by negative word of mouth.

-Our Lead Finnish Translator, Antti, is convinced of the benefits of translators who are knowledgeable in their subject area.
-“The most important benefit you can draw from being familiar with the subject content is being able to spot if a phrase or term is incorrect, either in a reference text or a previous translation done by someone else.
-Any good translator should be able to handle several types of texts, so although in-depth knowledge doesn’t automatically guarantee better results in any given text, experience can sometimes help you put right something that may have been wrong in previous texts for years.
-It feels good when you can improve the quality of the client’s translations in this way.â€
+Our Lead Finnish Translator, Antti, is convinced of the benefits of translators who are knowledgeable in their subject area. 鈥淭he most important benefit you can draw from being familiar with the subject content is being able to spot if a phrase or term is incorrect, either in a reference text or a previous translation done by someone else.
+Any good translator should be able to handle several types of texts, so although in-depth knowledge doesn鈥檛 automatically guarantee better results in any given text, experience can sometimes help you put right something that may have been wrong in previous texts for years.
+It feels good when you can improve the quality of the client鈥檚 translations in this way.鈥

-Senior Norwegian Translator ´³Ã¸°ù²Ô is particularly interested in diligently researching terminology.
-“Images are often very helpful for clarifying a term, as you can see exactly which part of the product a specific word or phrase refers to.
-Terminology is often the first thing you research when you translate a new technical text, because a good understanding of the terms will help you translate with a better flow.â€
+Senior Norwegian Translator 闯酶谤苍 is particularly interested in diligently researching terminology. 鈥淚mages are often very helpful for clarifying a term, as you can see exactly which part of the product a specific word or phrase refers to.
+Terminology is often the first thing you research when you translate a new technical text, because a good understanding of the terms will help you translate with a better flow.鈥

 Considering how a term is used in the real world is therefore imperative.
-The translation of “pocketâ€, for example, is entirely dependent on context, as it can have several different meanings.
-“Pocket†can indicate an “air pocket†in aviation, “surroundings†in military use, a “dead zone†in radio, a “deposit†in geology and a “cable channel†in electrical engineering.
+The translation of 鈥減ocket鈥, for example, is entirely dependent on context, as it can have several different meanings. 鈥淧ocket鈥 can indicate an 鈥渁ir pocket鈥 in aviation, 鈥渟urroundings鈥 in military use, a 鈥渄ead zone鈥 in radio, a 鈥渄eposit鈥 in geology and a 鈥渃able channel鈥 in electrical engineering.

-It’s easy to imagine that can arise if “a pocket of gold oreâ€, for example, is translated in a military context, where a pocket refers to isolated, surrounded pockets of combatants who are being attacked by an opposing force .
+It鈥檚 easy to imagine that can arise if 鈥渁 pocket of gold ore鈥, for example, is translated in a military context, where a pocket refers to isolated, surrounded pockets of combatants who are being attacked by an opposing force .
 Similarly, an air pocket in aviation simply refers to turbulence.
 Getting the term wrong here will baffle the end user who is attempting to access a particular product or service.

-Translation errors of this nature, where the translator has disregarded the context, can lead to confusing or misleading representations of the client product.
+Translation errors of this nature, where the translator has disregarded the context, can lead to confusing or misleading representations of the client’s product, undermining technical translation accuracy.
 This can happen when low-quality machine translation is used or when somebody translates without the proper training.
-An example from the German language is “Kraftâ€, which can be translated as “forceâ€, “powerâ€, “strength†or “thrust†.
+An example from the German language is 鈥淜raft鈥, which can be translated as 鈥渇orce鈥, 鈥減ower鈥, 鈥渟trength鈥 or 鈥渢hrust鈥 .

-The term “power†can have very different meanings depending on context in the Nordic languages as well, as Antti explains.
-“There are several Finnish translations for ‘power’, ranging from teho and voimakkuus to ²õä³ó°ìö±¹¾±°ù³Ù²¹.
+The term 鈥減ower鈥 can have very different meanings depending on context in the Nordic languages as well, as Antti explains. 鈥淭here are several Finnish translations for 鈥榩ower鈥, ranging from teho and voimakkuus to 蝉盲丑办枚惫颈谤迟补.
 The first one is what you would use when describing the power output of an engine, for example.
-Voimakkuus could refer to the power or strength of a signal, and ²õä³ó°ìö±¹¾±°ù³Ù²¹ (or just virta) is what’s involved when you’re talking about electrical power.â€
+Voimakkuus could refer to the power or strength of a signal, and 蝉盲丑办枚惫颈谤迟补 (or just virta) is what鈥檚 involved when you鈥檙e talking about electrical power.鈥

-The same issue arises in Norwegian.
-“Power can be translated in several ways for technical applications depending on what kind of power the text refers to,†explains ´³Ã¸°ù²Ô.
-“Electrical power (²õ³Ù°ùø³¾, and there are different types of electrical power, such as sterk²õ³Ù°ùø³¾Ìý‘power current’ or ‘heavy current’ and nett²õ³Ù°ùø³¾ ‘mains current’ or ‘public current†or simply ‘power’), or mechanical power (arbeidÌý‘w´Ç°ù°ì’, energiÌý‘energy’ and kraftÌý‘f´Ç°ù³¦±ð’).â€
+The same issue arises in Norwegian. 鈥淧ower can be translated in several ways for technical applications depending on what kind of power the text refers to,鈥 explains 闯酶谤苍. 鈥淓lectrical power (蝉迟谤酶尘, and there are different types of electrical power, such as sterk蝉迟谤酶尘听鈥榩ower current鈥 or 鈥榟eavy current鈥 and nett蝉迟谤酶尘 鈥榤ains current鈥 or 鈥榩ublic current鈥 or simply 鈥榩ower鈥), or mechanical power (arbeid听鈥榳辞谤办鈥, energi听鈥榚nergy鈥 and kraft听鈥榝辞谤肠别鈥).鈥

 But there are ways we can help our translators understand the context behind a term.
 For example, the original PDF of a user manual, containing images and diagrams relating to the product and its constituent parts, is often indispensable.
 Screenshots of single-word strings in help pages can also help the translator understand if the string refers either to a call to action framed as a button or to a menu item.

 Although understanding the context of a term and the concept behind it in the target language and culture is vital, there might sometimes be other necessary requirements.
 Some manufacturers may simply prefer one term over another.
-This can be down to stylistic preferences or there may be a technical reason for a particular usage.
+This can be down to stylistic preferences, or there may be a technical reason for a particular usage.

-“Termbases are particularly helpful if entries have definitions explaining the terms so that we know it is right in the context.
-Sometimes terms can have several synonyms, and the termbase is then good for showing which term our clients prefer,†says ´³Ã¸°ù²Ô.
+鈥淭erm bases are particularly helpful if entries have definitions explaining the terms so that we know it is right in the context.
+Sometimes terms can have several synonyms, and the term base is then good for showing which term our clients prefer,鈥 says 闯酶谤苍.

-The post Technically, that’s incorrect: avoiding the pitfalls of technical translation appeared first on sa¹ú¼Ê´«Ã½.
+The post Technically, that鈥檚 incorrect: avoiding the pitfalls of technical translation appeared first on sa国际传媒.

 ]]>

-The post 6 reasons why you shouldn’t rely on your own employees for translation appeared first on sa¹ú¼Ê´«Ã½.
+The post 6 reasons why you shouldn鈥檛 rely on your own employees for translation appeared first on sa国际传媒.

 ]]>

 Here we look at a handful of reasons why working with a professional translation provider just makes sense.
-There are plenty more, of course, but let’s start with the ones that matter the most.
+There are plenty more, of course, but let鈥檚 start with the ones that matter the most.

 1. Translation is a specialist skill

-Let’s take English as an example.
+Let鈥檚 take English as an example.
 The Nordic countries all .
 After all, children learn the language from a young age at home and at school, and often get excellent grades in the language before going to university.
 Studies in Norway have shown, however, that lack the English skills required at university level, where much teaching material is in English.

 When it comes to using English in the workplace, they also face challenges, such as due to a lack of awareness of cultural differences and the appropriate expressions to use in various contexts.